simran0809/MissingNumberwithactualSum/README.md

-# UglyNumberwithactualSum
+# MissingNumberswithactualSUM
- Ugly numbers are numbers whose only prime factors are 2, 3 or 5.
+Missing numbers are the numbers that got missed in the given series of numbers with similar differences among them.